Tumult97/Obsidian-Files/Work/Submission Sheet Refactor.md

 - Centralize the save and form logic to the modal as a whole
 - No automatic save.
 - Form and saving and loading is handles by the parent modal component
-- children become containers for teh logic
+- children become containers for the logic
 - one modal footer with action buttons
 - less saving and reloading